-In addition, you could take a taxi or Uber from anywhere in Medellín.
-All taxi and Uber drivers will know where Plaza Cisneros (Parque de las Luces) is located.
+In addition, you could take a taxi from anywhere in Medellín.
+All taxi drivers will know where Plaza Cisneros (Parque de las Luces) is located.

 Location: Plaza Cisneros is located on Calle 44 and is between the Biblioteca EPM (EPM Library) to the west and the Vásquez and Carré buildings to the east.